pspedro19/DashboardAnalytics/docs/data_model.md

 ---

-A dimensional model, as implemented in this project, is specifically designed to make marketing analytics and business reporting more effective and accessible.
+A dimensional model.
 By separating data into fact tables (which store measurable business events, such as impressions, clicks, and conversions) and dimension tables (which describe the context of those events, such as time, site, creative, device, and campaign), the model allows users to analyze performance from multiple perspectives.

 This structure enables: